krusta4711/aoc2022/README.md

 **Day 4**

-As intended, I used just a single stream obe-liner.
-Was tough as I'm not a fan of hard to read single line code.
+As intended, I used just a single stream one-liner.
+Was tough as I'm not a fan of hard to read single line code (it's much more important to readthan to write code).
 But was fun too.

 ---